MicroEJ/docs/Tutorials/tutoriallNullAnnotationJava8AndUp.rst

 Eclipse External Annotations (``.eea``) files follow the same construction rules as class files.

-from your external annotations root folder create a folder hierarchy corresponding to the package hierarchy of the class :
+from the external annotations root folder create a folder hierarchy corresponding to the package hierarchy of the class :

 **java.lang.String -> /java/lang/String.eea**